OCHA-DAP/pa-anticipatory-action/indicators/flooding/data_sources.md

 ### 4. Sentinel-1 synthetic aperture radar (SAR) imagery

 __Description__: The Sentinel-1 mission, developed by the European Space Agency (ESA) as part of the Copernicus Program, includes C-band synthetic aperture radar (SAR) imaging.
 Sentinel-1 data is thus not impeded by cloud cover and can be collected during both day and night.
+Sentinel-1 SAR data is frequently used to map flood extent.

 __Format__: Raster.
 Approx 30 x 30m resolution.